 12 Foods to Avoid If You Suffer from Inflammation

 Your diet can help you manage symptoms of chronic pain that you feel while decreasing inflammation happening in your body that you may be experiencing as a result of arthritis or other inflammatory diseases.
 Look at your diet and focus on the things you can immediately modify or minimize your intake of.
 Remember also that it's not always a specific food, it can be an ingredient or category of food that can trigger an inflammatory response.
-Here are 12 foods that can influence your body's inflammatory response.
+Here are 12 foods that can cause inflammation in the body.

 Artificially Sweetened Drinks